jbloomlab/bench-to-byte/sections/tracking-your-code/index.md

 git checkout [branch-name]
 ```

-This witches your working directory to the specified branch.
+This switches your working directory to the specified branch.

-**Create and Switch to a New Branch**:
+**Create _and_ Switch to a New Branch**:

 To make a new branch, run: